nrb/resume/resume.rst

    * Extended a Rails- and MongoDB-based money transfer kiosk.
    * Contributed re-usable Django apps for the Pinax project.
    * Implemented Django apps for communicating with GIS Java server
-   * Began an implementation of a DoD vulnerability report based on the Carbon Black security monitoring software in Flask.

 :2010-2011: Research Programmer - `Center for Research Computing`_, University of Notre Dame.
 Helped faculty and students utilize web technologies in their research.
 Some highlights: